Modulation groups: Reductive monoids

-We briefly review Ng\^o's construction of an $L$-monoid in \cite[\S5]{Ngo:Hankel}.
-Let $F$ be either a local field or a global field, and let $G$ be a connected reductive group over $F$.
-Let $\rho:{}^LG\to \GL_{V}(\mathbb{C})$ be a finite dimensional representation of ${}^LG$ that factors through ${}^LG \to \widehat{G}(\CC)\rtimes \Gal(E/F)$ for some finite Galois extension $E/F.$ This is under the assumption that one is using the Weil form of the $L$-group; one could alternately work with the Galois form and then the assumption would be automatic.
-For simplicity we assume that we are given an isomorphism
+We briefly review Ng\^o's construction of $L$-monoids from \cite[\S5]{Ngo:Hankel}.
+Let $F$ be a local or global field of characteristic $0$, and let $G$ be a connected reductive group over $F$.
+Let $\rho:{}^LG\to \GL_{V}(\mathbb{C})$ be a finite dimensional representation of ${}^LG.$ Here we use the Galois form of the $L$-group.